Callback Profiles

 The Callback Profiles page appears.

-2. Edit the details as required and click Save.
+- Edit the callback profile details as required and then click Save.
+The confirmation message Callback Profile has been created successfully appears.

 Delete a Callback Profile